 - Camels show certain behaviors, for example:

 - They graze every day for about 6 to 8 hours and then chew cud (partially digested food) for the next 6 to 8 hours.

-- Wild camels have an extremely intense eyesight, which makes them able to detect danger from the distance of 2 to 3 miles and flee.
+- Wild camels have extremely intense eyesight, which makes them able to detect danger from a distance of 2 to 3 miles and flee.

 - When they are excited, they often spit out cud.